Golden sombrero: Notable five-strikeout games

-Sammy Sosa, Ray Lankford, and Javier Baez are the only players to earn a platinum sombrero more than twice.
+Sammy Sosa, Ray Lankford, Javier Baez, and Aaron Judge are the only players to earn a platinum sombrero more than twice.

-On March 31, 1996, Ron Karkovice became the first (and so far only) player to earn a platinum sombrero on Opening Day.
+On March 31, 1996, Ron Karkovice became the first player to earn a platinum sombrero on Opening Day.
+On March 30, 2023, Max Muncy of the Los Angeles Dodgers recorded five strikeouts in an opening day game against the Arizona Diamondbacks.
+On March 27, 2025, Jackson Chourio of the Milwaukee Brewers struck out five times against the Yankees on opening day.

 On July 25, 2017, Chicago Cubs infielder Javier Baez went 0-for-5, recording a platinum sombrero.
 On the same day, Seattle Mariners designated hitter Nelson Cruz went 0-for-6 with five strikeouts, also recording a platinum sombrero.
 This marked the first time in major league history in which two players from two different games achieved platinum sombreros on the same day.

 On April 3, 2018, Giancarlo Stanton recorded a platinum sombrero in his home debut for the New York Yankees.
 Stanton was booed as he left the field after his fifth strikeout.
 Five days later, he became the first player to record two platinum sombreros in one season when he went 0-for-7 and struck out to end the game with two runners on and the Yankees down by one run.
 Stanton later recorded a golden sombrero in Game 1 of the 2018 American League Division Series, his second career playoff game.

 On June 22, 2016, Washington Nationals outfielder Michael A. Taylor recorded a platinum sombrero in a game against the Los Angeles Dodgers.
-In a performance one sportswriter suggested might be "the worst game in baseball history", Taylor went 0-for-5 with five Ks while leaving five men on base, and committed an error in the ninth inning that lost his team the game.
+In a performance one sportswriter suggested might be "the worst game in baseball history", Taylor went 0-for-5 with five strikeouts while leaving five men on base, and committed an error in the ninth inning that lost his team the game.

 On June 4, 2018, New York Yankees outfielder Aaron Judge earned a platinum sombrero and struck out a total of eight times over the course of a doubleheader against the Detroit Tigers, setting an MLB record.

 On May 26, 2019, Colorado Rockies shortstop Trevor Story recorded a platinum sombrero in a nine-inning game against the Baltimore Orioles.
-The next day, May 27, Chicago Cubs shortstop Javier Baez also recorded a platinum sombrero against the Houston Astros, his second.
+The next day, Chicago Cubs shortstop Javier Báez also recorded a platinum sombrero against the Houston Astros, his second.

-On June 18, 2019, Boston Red Sox designated hitter J. D. Martinez and Minnesota Twins third baseman Miguel Sanó recorded platinum sombreros in a seventeen-inning game.
+On June 18, 2019, Boston Red Sox designated hitter J.D.
+Martinez and Minnesota Twins third baseman Miguel Sanó recorded platinum sombreros in a seventeen-inning game.